 Extensive and diverse data requirements, a large number of payees, varied hierarchical sales organizations, and complex sales compensation plans are all reasons why you may need an enterprise level SPM application.
 Leading enterprise solutions are robust applications that may require less customization, fewer additional modules, and overall, less time trying to fit your organization into the vendor’s box.

-While we recommend a comprehensive SPM framework development, understanding your data criteria will help you choose potential vendors that offer the flexibility you need to maximize the value of your SPM investment.
+While we recommend a comprehensive SPM framework development, understanding your data criteria will help you choose potential vendors that offer the flexibility you need to maximize the value of your SPM investment and customer success.

 OpenSymmetry enables clients to achieve greater operational efficiency and get better sales results.
 We are a global consulting company specializing in the planning, implementation, and optimization of industry leading technology suppliers of sales performance management solutions.